hugobl1/ray_gauss/README.md

 # Using a Reality Capture Dataset
 To use a dataset created with Reality Capture, refer to the [Reality Capture Instructions](./reality_capture/README.md).
+Since version 1.5, you can export directly in COLMAP format.

 # Acknowledgements